An ultimatic adapter for iambic keyers", Kevin E. Schmidt, W9CF, 2008):

 The exchange mode is actually quite fun to use.
 In general for me it is easier to swap the paddles when keying with my left hand.
 I don't think I am the only one with that experience.

-The C code for the main routine is on a separate page.
+The C code can be found below.
 These days I should probably have written it for the Arduino, but the code should be easy to move.
 Perhaps I'll do that myself, now that I have an Arduino Mega on order.

 Many keyers have the ultimatic mode and the possibility to exchange right and left, but no keyers have the single-paddle emulation mode as far as I know.
 I think it is quite useful.
 This summer when I implemented it I thought it was novel also.